-- (d) A clergyman, practitioner of Christian Science or religious healer, unless he has acquired the knowledge of the abuse or neglect from the offender during a confession; - (e) A social worker and an administrator, teacher, librarian or counselor of a school; - (f) Any person who maintains or is employed by a facility or establishment that provides care for children, children's camp or other public or private facility, institution or agency furnishing care to a child; - (g) Any person licensed to conduct a foster home; - (h) Any officer or employee of a law enforcement agency or an adult or juvenile probation officer;
+- (d) A clergyman, practitioner of Christian Science or religious healer, unless he has acquired the knowledge of the abuse or neglect from the offender during a confession; - (e) A social worker and an administrator, teacher, librarian or counselor of a school; - (f) Any person who maintains or is employed by a facility or establishment that provides care for children, children's camp or other public or private facility, institution or agency furnishing care to a child; - (g) Any person licensed to conduct a foster home;

-- (i) An attorney, unless he has acquired the knowledge of the abuse or neglect from a client who is or may be accused of the abuse or neglect; and - (j) Any person who maintains, is employed by or serves as a volunteer for an agency or service which advises persons regarding abuse or neglect of a child and refers them to persons and agencies where their requests and needs can be met. - 4.
+- (h) Any officer or employee of a law enforcement agency or an adult or juvenile probation officer; - (i) An attorney, unless he has acquired the knowledge of the abuse or neglect from a client who is or may be accused of the abuse or neglect; - (j) Any person who maintains, is employed by or serves as a volunteer for an agency or service which advises persons regarding abuse or neglect of a child and refers them to persons and agencies where their requests and needs can be met; and - (k) Any person who is employed by or serves as a volunteer for an approved youth shelter.
+As used in this paragraph, "approved youth shelter" has the meaning ascribed to it in section 4 of Assembly Bill No. 264 of this [act.] session. - 4.
 A report may be made by any other person.

-5. If a person who is required to make a report pursuant to subsection 1 knows or has reasonable cause to believe that a child has died as a result of abuse or neglect, the person shall, as soon as reasonably practicable, report this belief to the appropriate medical examiner or coroner, who shall investigate the report and submit to an agency which provides [protective] child welfare services his written findings.
+5. If a person who is required to make a report pursuant to subsection 1 knows or has reasonable cause to believe that a child has died as a result of abuse or neglect, the person shall, as soon as reasonably practicable, report this belief to the appropriate medical examiner or coroner, who shall investigate the report and submit to an agency which provides protectivel child welfare services his written findings.
 The written findings must include, if obtainable, the information required pursuant to the provisions of subsection 2 of NRS 432B.230.